hsinyenwu/ggRibo/README_multiomics.md

-Here we show one example of multiomics visualization.
+### Multiomics Visualization
+Here we show the alternative transcription start sites for the Arabidopsis BCA4 gene:
 The RNA-seq examples are from Arabidopsis Root, Shoot and Seedling.
 The single-nucleotide resolution data are Arabidopsis Root Ribo-seq, Arabidopsis Shoot Ribo-seq, and Arabidopsis seedlings CAGE-seq.
-For Ribo-seq, the nucleotide position selected for each read count is the 1st nucleotide of the persumed P-site.
+For Ribo-seq, the nucleotide position selected for each read count is the 1st nucleotide of the inferred P-site.
+See the [Introduction](https://github.com/hsinyenwu/ggRibo/blob/v2025.5.30/README.md) for detail.
-For CAGE-seq, he nucleotide position selected for each read count is the 1st position of the CAGE-seq read (i.e., transcription start site).
+For CAGE-seq, the nucleotide position selected for each read count is the 1st position of the CAGE-seq read (i.e., transcription start site).
+***For visualizing single-nucleotide resolution (SNR) multiomics data:***
+***1. Identify/process the SNR data as the tabular/bigWig/bedGraph file as the Ribo-seq data.***
+***2. Include the SNR data as one of the Ribo-seq data for the "create_seq_input" function (see below)***
 ```
 #path to annotated gtf
 agtf <- system.file("extdata", "TAIR10.29_part.gtf", package = "ggRibo", mustWork = TRUE)